 It's not that they're being cruel.
 It's not even that they're being careless.
 It's that research from psychological science has shown that people with higher socioeconomic status are measurably less adept at reading the emotional states of others in mixed-class interactions.
 They're not ignoring your discomfort.
 They genuinely cannot see it.
 Their fluency in financial ease makes them functionally illiterate in the body language of financial strain.

 And you—you learn to translate on the fly.
 "We're keeping things simple this year" means you can't afford a vacation.
 "We're still figuring things out" means you have no retirement plan.
-"We love our little place" means you will never own a home, and you've made peace with it on your best days and grieved it on your worst.
+"We love our little place" means you will never own a home in a city like this one, and you've made peace with it on your best days and grieved it on your worst.

 Financial fluency works the same way.
 And the loneliness of not having it—especially among people you love—is a particular kind of ache that doesn't have a clean name.